 Norwegian Dawn cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9195169, owned by the Norwegian Cruise Line Holdings company.
-Among the unfortunate events at sea are ship grounding, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are ship grounding, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track Norwegian Dawn position at sea.using the AIS live ships tracker of VesselFinder.
 The 92,250-ton 2240-passenger NCL cruise ship Dawn was built in 2002 by the Meyer Werft shipbuilding company in Germany.

 At the Norwegian Dawn CruiseMinus page you will find a complete list of the Norwegian Cruise Line Dawn ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.